-- Describes functional limitations caused by the condition (i.e. how the symptoms impact daily life).
+- Describe functional limitations caused by the condition (i.e. how the symptoms impact daily life).

-- Describes expected progression or stability of the diagnosed medical condition(s).
+- Describe expected progression or stability of the diagnosed medical condition(s).

 Any additional information from the medical practitioner that will help us best serve the student's accommodation needs will be considered.
 However, the University is the final determinant of appropriate accommodations in our environment.

-Please ask your medical provider to include contact information for you when sending documentation in.
-You (or your provider) can mail it, email it to firstname.lastname@example.org, or fax it to (509) 313-5523.
+You can upload your documentation as described above, or you (or your provider) may mail it, email it to firstname.lastname@example.org, or fax it to (509) 313-5523.

 Once appropriate medical documentation has been received the review process begins.
 You will be notified when a document is received.
 Every effort is made to expedite the process, but it can take up to 15 business days to review your documentation.
 Only once the documentation has been completely reviewed will you be contacted to schedule an intake appointment.

-Upon completion of the intake appointment you will have a copy of your disability accommodation letter that outlines determined accommodations as well as access to a system to send your accommodation letter to instructors.
-It is your responsibility to deliver this letter to your faculty and notify them of your accommodations.
+Upon completion of the intake appointment you will have a copy of your accommodation plan that outlines determined accommodations as well as access to a system to send your accommodation letter to instructors.
+It is your responsibility to send this letter to your instructors and discuss your accommodations with them.

 If you encounter problems using accommodations in the classroom contact Disability Access immediately (509) 313-4134.
 Issues concerning accommodation implementation require a conversation between Disability Access and the person(s) (faculty, staff, etc.) who control the environment (such as the classroom) - that burden is not on you.

-After your intake appointment, Disability Access will send your disability accommodation letter does not go to your instructors but rather to the Director of Student Success at the Law School, who is responsible for providing students with instructions on activating accommodations in law classes.
+Your disability accommodation letter does not go to your instructors but rather to the Director of Student Success at the Law School who is responsible for providing students with instructions on activating accommodations in law classes.
 The system will automatically handle this for you.